CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

 Condensates quantification (Fig.1, see Supplementary Information (4)) is performed after the detection of cytosolic smFISH spots.

 To avoid any detection of spots within condensates by FISH-quant, the output images (step **22** and **23**) are labeled, so:
-- The only possible detection of false positive smFISH sports occurs at condensates edges.
+- The only possible detection of false positive smFISH sports occurs at condensate edges.
-- After detection in FISH-quant (1-3), false positive spots at the condensate edges can be filtered out because they would have a unique and very high “`Pixel intensity (Raw)`” value that: (1st) it is not preset in the image and (2nd) it is biased to the right side as shown in the following example:
+- After detection in FISH-quant (1-3), false positive spots at the condensate edges can be filtered out because they would have a unique and very high “`Pixel intensity (Raw)`” value that: (1st) it is not present in the image and (2nd) it is biased to the right side as shown in the following example:

 Before filtering out false positives from condensates edges